fiveid/fiveid.github.io/_posts/2015-7-23-Fun-With-Enums.md

 Fortunately, this is where we get to use protocols. **YEAH!**

-Let's create a protocol called `LivesByDay`, which requires the function `onThisDay()`, and reconfigure our other classes so they all conform to it.
+Let's create a protocol called `LivesByDay`, which requires the function `onThisDay()`, and reconfigure our other classes so they all conform to it (we can also remove the `override` keyword from our artist's `onThisDay()` functions).

 ```swift
 protocol LivesByDay {